Semugeshi/AntiHunter-Command-Control-PRO/README.md

 Each Command Center installation owns a single local LoRa gateway, so the serial stack now persists **one global configuration** (record id `serial`) regardless of how many sites you manage through federation.

 - On first access (`GET /serial/config`), the backend seeds that global record with any `SERIAL_*` values present in the environment (e.g., `SERIAL_DEVICE`, `SERIAL_BAUD`, `SERIAL_DELIMITER`, `SERIAL_RECONNECT_BASE_MS`, etc.).
-The **Config ?
-Serial** card immediately reflects those defaults so operators can tweak them without touching `.env`.
+The **Config -> Serial** card immediately reflects those defaults so operators can tweak them without touching `.env`.
 - Subsequent edits through the UI/API write directly to the database and override the env defaults.
-Environment variables are only used as bootstrap values—they will not overwrite saved settings on restart.
+Environment variables are only used as bootstrap valuesâ€”they will not overwrite saved settings on restart.
 - Changing the env defaults later?
 Use the UI/API (or delete the lone `SerialConfig` row) to reapply them. `SITE_ID` still labels events for federation, but it no longer influences serial persistence.
 - The Serial card also shows a **Detected Ports** dropdown (populated from `GET /serial/ports`) and a **Reset to defaults** button (`POST /serial/config/reset`).
 Use them to quickly switch USB devices or re-seed from the current env without touching the database manually.